jvadair/pyndb/README.md

 As you can see, the value is set to an empty dictionary by default, but can easily be changed by modifying the `val` flag, or using the `set` method.
 If the name given is already in use, an `AlreadyExists` Exception will be raised.

+## Finding values
+To see if a Node with a specific name is located within a parent, you can use the `has` method.
+The syntax is as follows:
+`PYNDatabase.Node.has(name)`

+## Checking all values
+To view all of the children inside of a Node, you can call the `values` method (which is basically a glorified version of the `dir` command).
+This function takes no parameters (and I would like to replace it with a variable in the future if possible).

 ## Deleting values
 To delete a Node, you can use the `delete` method.
 The only argument it takes is the `name` parameter.